CDCgov/ixa-epi-isolation/docs/clinical_health_status.md

 # Modeling an individual's clinical disease manifestation

-We use the automated property progression manager in defined in `mod clinical_status_manager` to model an individual's symptoms as relevant for isolation guidance.
-We model two person properties related to symptoms -- an individual's "isolation guidance" symptoms and their actual disease severity/how badly they are feeling the symptoms.
+We use the automated property progression manager in defined in `mod property_progression_manager` to model an individual's symptoms as relevant for isolation guidance.
+This manager automates the progression of an individual through a set of person properties: this manager is helpful for modeling symptoms because an individual moves through various symptom states throughout the course of their infection.
+For our particular example of isolation guidance, we model an individual's "isolation guidance".

 An individual's "isolation guidance" symptoms entail what category they are in and whether they are "improved".